William Grover-Williams: Personal and early life

-Williams' wife Yvonne Aupicq in 1917, a model for William Orpen.
+Grover-Williams's wife Yvonne Aupicq in 1917, a model for William Orpen.

 Grover-Williams was born in Montrouge, Hauts-de-Seine, France on 16 January 1903 to Frederick and Hermance Grover.
 Frederick Grover was an English horse breeder who had settled in Montrouge.
 Frederick met a French woman, Hermance Dagan, and they were soon married.
 Their first child was Elizabeth, born in 1897.
 William had two other siblings – Alice and Frédéric.
 Born to an English father and a French mother, Grover-Williams grew up fluent in both French and English.

 When William was eleven, during World War I, his parents sent him to live with relatives in Hertfordshire, in the United Kingdom.
 After the war, Frederick Grover moved the family to Monte Carlo.
 It was there that William developed a fascination for automobiles, having been taught to drive a Rolls-Royce by his sister's boyfriend.
 Grover-Williams passed his driving test while in Monaco and was granted a licence.
 Mechanically inclined and fascinated by motorised vehicles, at the age of 15 Grover-Williams acquired an Indian motorcycle and it became his pride and joy.
 He would later compete in motorcycle races in the early 1920s, although he kept it secret from his family by adopting the pseudonym, "W Williams".

 In 1919, the Irish portrait painter, William Orpen became the official artist of the Paris Peace Conference.
 Orpen bought a Rolls-Royce car and hired Grover-Williams, who had returned to Paris, as his chauffeur.
 At the time, Orpen had a mistress and model named Yvonne Aupicq.
 Aupicq and Grover-Williams became good friends and, after the collapse of Aupicq's relationship with Orpen, the pair married in November 1929.
 She was six years older than him.